Draggie306/cellular_automata/README.md

 The output of the program is an ASCII representation of the cellular automaton, where each cell is represented by a `*` character.
 The program is designed to be run in a terminal, where the output can be displayed in a grid.

-> No libraries, other than the standard IO, string and stdlib libraries, are used in this implementation.
-The program is written in ANSI C and will compile on any platform with a C compiler.
+*No libraries, other than the standard IO, string and stdlib libraries, are used in this implementation.
+The program is written in ANSI C and will compile on any platform with a C compiler.*

+>Can't run the program?
+No worries, you can check out [this demo video](https://youtu.be/F4OrqiIg3Lc) to see the program in action!

 ## Table of Contents
 - [Background](#background)